Torca2001/timetable-clock/README.md

 # Timetable Clock

+##Deprecated
+This program no longer supports getting school timetable due to infrastructure changes in the school.
+A new program has been made to fix this [MYTGS](https://github.com/Torca2001/MYTGS)

 ## Description

 This is basically a clock which downloads your school timetable, and displays what period is next, and how much time until the current period ends.